open-contracting/cardinal-rs/README.md

 For each buyer, the ratio is calculated as $numberOfBidsDisqualifiedByBuyer \over numberOfBidsSubmittedToBuyer$ across all contracting processes.
 A buyer is flagged if the ratio is greater than the upper fence of $Q_3 + 1.5(IQR)$, where $Q_3$ is the third quartile and $IQR$ is the interquartile range for the set of ratios.
 The same calculation is performed for procuring entities.

 For each tenderer, the ratio is calculated as $numberOfBidsDisqualifiedForTenderer \over numberOfBidsSubmittedByTenderer$ across all contracting processes.
-A tenderer is *marked* if the ratio is greater than the upper fence of $Q_3 + 1.5(IQR)$, where $Q_3$ is the third quartile and $IQR$ is the interquartile range for the set of ratios.
+A tenderer is flagged if the ratio is greater than the upper fence of $Q_3 + 1.5(IQR)$, where $Q_3$ is the third quartile and $IQR$ is the interquartile range for the set of ratios.

-A contracting process is flagged if there is a submitted bid by a *marked* tenderer.

 To configure the upper fence, add to your settings file: